Macloneigh House, Macroom, County Cork, P12 D953

 GARDENS & GROUNDS

 Gardens are located to sides and front of the house, flanking the gravel driveway with lawns and shrubs.
 To the east of the house is a large walled garden, originally an orchard and now in grass.
-The property is set in an elevated position with the grounds sloping gently down to the river Lee which forms the boundary of the property to three sides
+The property is set in an elevated position with the grounds sloping gently down to the river Lee which forms the boundary of the property to two sides

 The river at this point holds an excellent variety of fish and is renowned as a first class course fishery.
 Some of the best carp and bream fishing in Ireland are located to these waters.